The highest point in the Drum Hills isn't exactly hard going. After hopping the gate at CrdavDerg (X16762 87593)

-Carronadavderg is the highest point in the Drum Hills (Ir.
-Drom Fhinín [LL]).
-Canon Power says of this height: This carn is erroneously marked as Sliabh Grainn on old maps.
+Carronadavderg is also mentioned in this book. " Carn an Daimh Deirg - Cairn of the Red Ox, this carn is erroneously marked as Sliabh Grainn on old maps.
 A remarkable eminence visible for many miles in three directions.
 A wild legend accounts for the name.
-Fionn and a contemporary giant had a difference as to the ownership of a certain red bull.In the heat of the dispute the rival proprietors seized each a horn of the beast and pulled the creature in twain.
+Fionn and a contemporary giant had a difference as to the ownership of a certain red bull.In the heat of the dispute the rival proprietors seized each a horn of the beast and pulled the creature in twain."